Written By

 • Avoid making comments about a job candidate’s appearance.

-• Be provided best practices training for interviewing applicants.
+• Receive best practices training for interviewing applicants.

 • Make all unacceptable workplace practices clear.

-Policy changes have the potential to create a more inclusive workplace and benefit the health of women who use chemical hair straightening products.
-Additionally, with more alternatives for consumers, Black girls and women may be less likely to be subjected to the risks associated with hair straightening chemicals.
+Policy changes have the potential to create a more inclusive workplace and benefit the health of women who feel they need to use chemical hair straightening products to succeed in their careers.

 Please seek the advice of a qualified professional before making decisions about your health or finances.